Volume Analysis and Search

 Section titled “Use Cases”- Cost optimization: Use

-analyze.flexfs files --orderBy costto find the most expensive files and schedule archival or deletion. - Compliance auditing: Use
+analyze.flexfs files --orderBy costto find the most expensive files and schedule archival or deletion.
+Cost reflects access-age tiered pricing, so cold data may already carry a lower rate — focus on large hot files for the biggest savings. - Compliance auditing: Use

 find.flexfs --fields all --headerto generate a complete filesystem inventory. - Stale data identification: Use